Yasar05/Gen-ai-interview-Questions-and-answers/05-advanced-architecture/README.md

 **Answer:**

+All 3 models are decoder only transformers, with causal self attention and autoregression next token prediction.
+Causal self-attention is a type of attention mechanism where each token is allowed to attend only to previous tokens and itself, but never to future tokens.
 **GPT (Generative Pre-trained Transformer):**
+Heavy RLHF layers, Built-in tool calling & function execution, Multimodal extensions (text, image, audio), System-message & role-based control deeply integrated
+Optimized for API reliability at global scale.
+Design Goal: Maximum instruction-following, creativity, and production reliability
 - **Architecture**: Decoder-only transformer
 - **Training**: Autoregressive language modeling
 - **Parameters**: 175B (GPT-3), ~1.7T (GPT-4)